Connecticut Labor Laws Guide

 Specific labor laws for minors

-For employment of minors in restaurants, recreational and amusement institutions, theater, retail, hairdressing, bowling alleys, pool halls, photography galleries, manufacturing and the mechanical sector, the following rules apply.
+For the employment of minors in restaurants, recreational and amusement institutions, theaters, retail establishments, hairdressing salons, bowling alleys, pool halls, photography galleries, manufacturing, and the mechanical sector, the following rules apply.

 During school weeks: